We follow two methods for analysing a stock in order to find out a potential investment opportunity;

 If you want to invest in a stock after knowing how the underlying business is doing financially, then fundamental analysis is best for you.
-If you have done a thorough analysis, then you can easily identify potential threat to the business from a troubling economy or industry specific threat.
+If you have done a thorough analysis, then you can easily identify potential threats to the business from a troubling economy or industry specific threat.

-Basically, fundamental analyst try to find out the intrinsic value of a stock.
+Basically, fundamental analysts try to find out the intrinsic value of a stock.
 Then, by comparing it with the actual price, they will come to know whether a stock is overvalued or undervalued.
 Overvalued stock means its market price exceeds the intrinsic value.

 Here are three important points to understand the difference between fundamental and technical analysis:

 Both the techniques are good and a combination of both are used by traders and investors across the world.
 For instance, an investor after finding a stock to buy, may take help of technical analysis to know the best entry and exit point to take a position.
-Similarly, a trader may find a breakout in charts before earnings are published but take a position if fundamental analysis suggest that the earnings will beat the market.
+Similarly, a trader may find a breakout in charts before earnings are published but take a position if fundamental analysis suggests that the earnings will beat the market.